 When I sorrowing sat by Sigurd.

-Better by far it seemed to me
+far it seemed to me

 Had the wolves taken my life,